 - moves through C with stride 0

 BUT, the order in which we choose to access the elements of the matrices can have a large impact on performance.
-Like I said above in the previous question, caches perform better (more cache hits, fewer cache misses) when memory accesses exhibit spatial and temporal locality.
-When we are very predictable.
+Caches perform better (more cache hits, fewer cache misses) when memory accesses take advantage of spatial and temporal locality, utilizing blocks already contained within our cache.
 Optimizing a program's memory access patterns is essential to obtaining good performance from the memory hierarchy.

 Take a glance at matrixMultiply.c.
 You'll notice that the file contains multiple implementations of matrix multiply with 3 nested loops.

 Task: Think about what the strides are for the nested loops in the other five implementations.